 Information Commissioner’s Office Fines

-Current laws and procedures allow for the ICO to issue fines, with serious breaches incurring penalties of up to £500,000.
+Under the old legislation, the laws and procedures allow for the ICO to issue fines, with serious breaches incurring penalties of up to £500,000.

 Such fines are rare but regulatory fines are not confined to investigations into large corporate bodies holding large volume of data.